wckdrzr/Gaspar/README.md

 ### Optional Parameters

+These parameters are avaliable on the `[ExportFor]` attribute.
+Note, if you are adding ExportFor only to selected class properties or methods, but would add the same options to each, you can use the `[ExportOptions]` attribute instead; which has the same parameters available.
+This also works the other way round (ExportFor on the class and options on selected methods)

+**NoInheritance**    `bool`    When present on C# models (and set to true), the inherited base classes will not be included in the export.

+You can also use the `[ExportWithoutInheritance]` attribute if more convenient.

 **Serializer**    `string`    For C# Service Communcations, if the JSON returned by the decorated action won't deserialize through the Microsoft serializer, add your custom serialize class here, e.g.

 - `[ExportFor(GasparType.CSharp, Serializer = nameof(MySerializer)]`